-Although the MACD indicator is one of the most powerful and useful cryptocurrency tools for identifying trend reversals and potential entry/exit points, it isn’t very reliable in sideways markets.
+The MACD indicator is one of the most useful cryptocurrency tools for identifying trend reversals and potential entry/exit points, but it isn’t very reliable in sideways markets.
 Overall, MACD is a reasonable reversal indicator but should be combined with other trading indicators like the RSI to confirm bullish or bearish trends.

 3. Relative Strength Index (RSI)

 RSI is a very popular momentum indicator that is used for crypto trading.
 Similar to MACD it is commonly used to identify overbought and undersold market conditions.
 During the extremities, traders can look for a correction.
 The RSI is displayed as a moving line underneath most typical candlestick charts.
 It’s a formula that divides price gains by price losses over two weeks to deliver a number between 0 and 100.
 This figure is used to determine whether an asset is overbought (an RSI of 70+) or oversold (an RSI of 30 or less).